Franklin Square

 The square is in good company.
 Its western edge is home to the First African Baptist Church, the oldest Black Christian congregation in North America.
 Organized in 1788 (a full 12 years before Savannah's first white Baptist church), with worship dating back even earlier to 1777, this church is a landmark of American religious history.

 You can find Franklin Square sitting at the western end of City Market, making it a convenient stop while exploring shops, grabbing a bite, or hunting for antiques.
 Tour buses frequently park nearby, and you might spot some small vendors or even treat yourself at the local French bakery.
-Despite being close to the bustling River Street and Historic District, there's something refreshingly unpretentious about this square.
+Also worth knowing about is Sweet Georgia Brown's, a piano bar at 312 West St. Julian Street that earned a place in the cultural spotlight after being featured in John Berendt's 1994 bestseller "Midnight in the Garden of Good and Evil" - the true-crime book that introduced Savannah's historic district to a whole new generation of visitors.

 What to Know Before You Go